 Jeanette has worked in winery wine shops and has followed her passion for wine and writing by writing about wine.
 An avid social media personality, we both answered a tweet from a winery and met there one cold day in February 2010.

 Maya has been studying wine and is building her family’s own vineyard and B&B in the Okanagan.
 I met her through a family member in 2007 when she helped my family move to the Okanagan.

-Nick is wine shop manager at Therapy Vineyards in Naramata and is studies wine regularly.
+Nick is a winery wine shop manager and studies wine regularly.
 Like, all the time.
 Really.

-Sarah has been passionate about wine and winemaking for years and currently works in management at Hester Creek Estate Winery.
+Sarah has been passionate about wine and wine making for years and currently works in winery management.

 Plus we will have frequent visits from more of our wine friends from around BC and the Okanagan valley.

 Please leave comments or questions for us here at our blog or you can email us at winecountrybc(at)yahoo.com.

 You can also find us on Facebook and Twitter.